 The Foundation transferred funds to the Communities Foundation of Oklahoma, Inc. (CFO) and specified itself as the beneficiary of the funds.
 Annually, distributions from the funds are paid to the Foundation according to the CFO's distribution policy.
 The CFO maintains variance power over these assets.
 Variance power assures donors that if the charitable purpose of their contribution becomes impractical or impossible, the distributions will be directed to similar purposes in the community.
-The Foundation received a distribution of \$0 and \$1,715 from these funds for the year ended June 30, 2020 and 2019, respectively.
+The Foundation elected to not receive a distribution for the year ended June 30, 2021 and 2020, respectively.
+In lieu of a distribution, the amount is rolled back into the funds with the CFO.

 The CFO maintains legal ownership of the funds.
 However, accounting principles generally accepted in the United States of America require the Foundation to reflect its beneficial interest in these assets in its financial statements.
-At June 30, 2020 and 2019, assets transferred to the CFO by the Foundation had a fair value of \$55,824 and \$51,105 respectively.
+At June 30, 2021 and 2020, assets transferred to the CFO by the Foundation had a fair value of \$72,232 and \$55,824 respectively.

 In addition to the funds discussed above, the CFO maintains other funds that have been contributed by various donors to the CFO for the benefit of the Foundation.
 These funds are not included in the assets of the Foundation.
 The earnings from these funds are paid to the Foundation each year in accordance with the CFO's spending policy.
-The Foundation received a distribution of \$295 and \$282 from these funds for the year ended June 30, 2020 and 2019 respectively.
+The Foundation received a distribution of \$311 and \$295 from these funds for the year ended June 30, 2021 and 2020 respectively.

 At June 30, 2017, the Foundation met the match requirement of \$25,000 and received a \$5,000 match from the CFO.
-The value of these matching funds at June 30, 2020 and 2019 was \$6,643 and \$6,552 respectively.
+The value of these matching funds at June 30, 2021 and 2020 was \$8,323 and \$6,643 respectively.
 The Foundation has no remainder interest in the corpus of these funds.